-Rather than focusing only on the components (ie. machine parts), optimal health on the other hand, embraces a focus on the whole.
+Rather than focusing only on the components (ie. machine parts), optimal health embraces a focus on the whole.
 The flow of nutrients throughout the entire body is more important from a health point of view than the functioning of its individual components.

-What could this perspective mean for how organizations are observed?
+What are we referring to, when we talk about organizational health?
 It is the flow of information and energy across the various nodes of its network which characterizes the health of an organization.

 The detrimental nature of silos in companies provides a helpful insight about the importance of fostering organizational health.
 An organization’s ability to function properly is impaired when different parts of an organization do not communicate effectively with each other.
 Lack of trust is an indication that individuals are holding back what they know and/or are willing to contribute.
 This detrimental mindset inevitably impairs an organization’s ability to perform optimally.
 This underscores the importance of why trust is the ultimate measure of health in an organization.